 Design and Technology

-The idea behind DT lessons is to help students to understand what goes in to design and to recognise that everything they come in to contact with has been designed and made by someone to directly benefit theirs or other people’s lives.
+The idea behind DT lessons is to help pupils to understand what goes in to design and to recognise that everything they come in to contact with has been designed and made by someone to directly benefit theirs or other people’s lives.

 The Design and Technology plaza is a large multi-use workshop consisting of two teaching areas.
-The space is designed to allow students to experience a range of disciplines and gather a wide range of skills and knowledge in resistant materials, textiles, graphics and electronics, as well as using modern techniques and equipment including using computers to design and make products.
+The space is designed to allow pupils to experience a range of disciplines and gather a wide range of skills and knowledge in resistant materials, textiles, graphics and electronics, as well as using modern techniques and equipment including using computers to design and make products.

 Mrs H. Startup – Head of Department

 Miss T. Chalk – Teacher of Design & Technology